The Weariness Cure: 4 Steps to Feel Like Yourself Again

 Here’s the deal.
 You can’t be a good parent, wife, friend, daughter, or partner if you are infected with the weariness virus.
 You will not enjoy your life and feel pleasure if you are weary.
 You won’t accomplish your dreams and live your purpose if you live in chronic weariness.

 1. Take time off.

 Sometimes you are just swimming in the sea of weariness and you have to step back to get perspective.
 Remember the concept of Sabbath.
 Most religious traditions talk about honoring the Sabbath and even say it’s a commandment.
 This culture definitely doesn’t encourage the Sabbath.
 Every day feels like a workday.
 All the stores are open.
-And even on the holidays we are busy cooking and making sure everything is in order.
-Because are to-do lists never end, our work never ends.
+And even in the holidays we are busy cooking and making sure everything is in order.
+Because our to-do lists never end, our work never ends.